 Tip #1: How to Avoid the Traffic

 The most important thing to know that day, is that the surrounding streets close for the parade at 1:00pm which you can imagine creates a ton of traffic.
-Your mission is to avoid that at all costs.
+Your mission is to avoid this at all costs.
 Here’s how: plan to go to brunch at a local spot in the village before the parade around noon.
-We would recommend making a reservation immediately so here are some of our favorite places to help: Finley’s of Green Street, Leilu, Hatch, Over Easy, IMC, Noema, and Ella’s.
+We would recommend making a reservation immediately so here are some of our favorite places to help: 43 Green at Finley’s, Hatch, Over Easy, IMC, or Noema.
 By having brunch before the parade, you’re not only avoiding the traffic, you’re also making sure no one gets “hangry” AND…you’re supporting local business!
 Win Win all around.

 Tip #2: Where to Park